 He tugged his jacket tighter around him to block the wind, and worked his way in a zigzag fashion up the long, rocky slope.
 It was steeper than he’d expected, and he was breathing hard before he got halfway to the top, and turned to rest and to see what he could see from his higher vantage point.
 From here he could see the rooftops of Guildford, chimneys breathing out wood smoke.
 He saw a shiny black Model A, just purchased that year by the village mayor, Charlie Upshaw, purring its way down Main Street toward the village offices, finally disappearing behind the old courthouse building.

-The village seen from above lost his interest quickly (Just like it does from down below, he thought glumly), and Jeb turned and continued his ascent.
+The village seen from above lost his interest quickly, just like it did from down below.
+Jeb turned and continued his ascent.
 He followed the line of a low stone wall, and soon came to the overgrown, tilted slabs of an old house foundation, nestled in one of the few flat spots on the hill’s steep slope.

-I wonder who lived here, Jeb thought.
-No one’s lived up on the hill since I can remember.
-I could ask Bart.
+Who had lived here?
+No one had lived up on the hill, at least not since he was aware of it.
+Maybe he could ask Bart.
 Bart Leckey prided himself on his knowledge of the village’s history, and undoubtedly would have an answer, although Jeb had privately wondered at times how much of it was true and how much made up so that Bart wouldn’t have to admit ignorance, something the shopkeeper hated doing.